TayLuo/NFS-Server-Configuration/README.md

 4. Configure NFS Server on one VM acting as a server

    Once get access to the Server VM, run the following command:

-   	sudo apt update && sudo apt upgrade -y
+   Two Linux VMs in your local machine or a cloud environment.
+For this demonstration, I will spin two VMs on Azure sudo apt update && sudo apt upgrade -y

    	sudo apt install nfs-kernel-server